Gen Z Retrospective: The Menendez Brothers

 The most shocking part of the defense was the sexual abuse alleged by both Erik and Lyle, primarily towards their father.
 Lyle said he was sexually abused by his father between the ages of 6 and 8, and Erik was abused from ages 6 to 18, up until their parents’ deaths.
 They underwent this while being threatened by their father that they would be killed if they told anybody.

 This was corroborated by the brothers’ cousins, Diane Vandermolen and Andy Cano, who testified to both Lyle and Erik telling them at different points in their childhood about their father’s sexual molestation of them.
 The defense posed that this abuse culminated around a week before the killings when Erik admitted to his older brother that he was being sexually molested by his father.
 Lyle was furious and confronted José, telling him he would be publicly exposed if this continued.
 José responded with ominous threats and a cold demeanor, and Kitty reportedly told Lyle, “you ruined this family.”
 The brothers testified that by this point, they began to fear for their lives.
-They felt their parents planned to kill them for threatening to expose the lifelong abuse, which led Erik and Lyle to purchase shotguns and carry out the killing on August 20th.
+They felt their parents planned to kill them for threatening to expose the lifelong abuse, which led them to purchase shotguns and carry out the killing on August 20th.

 el politico